Guilin Travel Guide

 Guilin © Jakub Halun

-Guilin is a small city in southern China when compared to bustling metropolises like Beijing or Shanghai, but it is one of the country's most visited.
-It's name means 'forest of Sweet Osmanthus' due to the large number of Osmanthus trees in the area.
-The distinctive limestone karst hills provide a dramatic backdrop for the city of 4.7 million people, making it a favourite destination for avid photographers.
+Guilin, in southern China, is a small city when compared to bustling metropolises like Beijing or Shanghai, but it is one of the country's most visited.
+Guilin means 'forest of Sweet Osmanthus', courtesy of the large number of Osmanthus trees in the area.
+The distinctive limestone karst hills of the region provide a dramatic backdrop for the city, making it a favourite Chinese destination for avid photographers.

-The hills were formed in tectonic shifts about 200 million years ago, and limestone sediments thrust up from the sea to form the unusual hills, caves, and stone forests which are so distinctive of Guilin.
+The hills were formed in tectonic shifts about 200 million years ago, and limestone sediments thrust up from the sea to form the unusual hills, caves and stone forests which are so characteristic of Guilin.

-Guilin is a tourist-oriented city, with all the amenities expected from one, including comprehensive public transport, local and western restaurants, and overpriced souvenirs.
-The city is popular with local tourists as well, in part because of the clean air, but also because the scenery is so splendid.
+Guilin is a tourist-oriented city, with all the necessary amenities for travellers, including comprehensive public transport, plenty of restaurants, and lots of souvenir shops.
+The city is popular with Chinese tourists as well, in part because of the clean air, but also because the scenery is so splendid.